Scrap (and hundreds like him) left to die at the pound

-Dogs Needing Rescue or a Home - Savannah, Georgia
+Dogs Needing Rescue or a Home - Glenwood, Georgia

 We’ve found a safe haven for the rescues!
 Now our main sanctuary is located in Wheeler County, between Vidalia and Dublin, where we have quiet country acres for our rescues to recuperate, relax and rehabilitate!
 Internet and Cellular Service is improving, but please be patient with us as service is limited!
 Our Board is located across middle and coastal Georgia - so we have rescue contacts and adoptable pets from Hinesville, to Savannah, to Dublin!
 Click here for photo's and details of the dogs needing homes.

 Southern Comfort Animal Rescue Glenwood, GA 30428 re

 Bainbridge-Decatur County Humane Society Animal Shelter.
 Can you help them?
 Please contact the Humane Society at

 See more dogs needing homes on the Bainbridge Humane Society website.